meynard18/wazing/README.md

 ## Technologies 🔥

 HTML5, CSS, and Javascript was used to complete this project.
 One of the focus for this project is to ensure that the website ranks high for SEO in the area.
-In order to achieve this, use of HTML5 semantics was carefully executed.

 ## Objective‼

-The objective for this project is to create a modern website that focus on simplicity, easy navigation, and SEO ranking.
+The objective for this project is to create a modern website that focuses on simplicity, easy navigation, and SEO ranking.
+To achieve this, proper use of HTML5 semantic and including a great meta description had to be carefully executed.

 ## Features for the Future 💯💯